TrueDeck/Airdrop/README.md

 ### Burning remaining TDP tokens
 Both Pre-Airdrop & Mega-Airdrop allocation have been completed.
 As per the airdrop terms, the tokens left in airdrop wallets will be burned.
-Users who had funds in IDEX during Mega-Airdrop snapshot, will not be awarded with airdrop TDP tokens.

 Below are the details for the number of tokens that will be burned: